Case Study

 Solution and actions taken

-Implementation of specific management tools such as Public Use Plan for the Integral Nature Reserve, specific management plans in sensitive areas, authorisations for activities, signposting programmes and specific regulations for nature sports.
+To improve protection and visitor management, specific tools were implemented, including a Public Use Plan for the Integral Nature Reserve, tailored management plans for sensitive areas, activity authorisations, clear signposting, and regulations for nature-based sports.

-Approval of new regulations that banned: circulation of motor vehicles off roads and tracks, free camping and overnight stays in vehicles.
-Access to Integral Nature Reserve was only permitted along signposted paths and roads.
+New rules were also introduced, banning motor vehicles off designated roads and tracks, free camping, and overnight stays in vehicles.
+Access to the Integral Nature Reserve is now only allowed via marked paths and roads.

 Other institutions or parties involved

-Main partners were Roses’ and Cadaqués’ town councils and University of Girona.
-Cooperation with Rural Agents –regional rangers- and other civil security forces was crucial.
+Key partners included the town councils of Roses and Cadaqués, along with the University of Girona.
+Collaboration with Rural Agents (regional rangers) and other civil security forces was essential to the success of the initiative.

 Results